History of Manny Machado in Timeline

 2012: MLB Promotion and First Home Runs

-In 2012, Manny Machado was promoted to MLB by the Orioles and hit his first and second career home runs against the Kansas City Royals.
+In 2012, Manny Machado was promoted to MLB by the Orioles and hit his first two career home runs in his second game, becoming the youngest Oriole to have a multi-homer game.

 June 27, 2013: First MLB Ejection

-On June 27, 2013, Manny Machado received his first career MLB ejection for arguing a strike-three call; it was also the first ejection for the umpire, Will Little.
+On June 27, 2013, Manny Machado received his first career MLB ejection for arguing a strike-three call, which was also the first career ejection for the umpire, Will Little.

 September 23, 2013: Left Knee Injury

-On September 23, 2013, Manny Machado suffered a left knee injury reaching first base, ending his consecutive games played streak at 207 and ruling him out for the rest of the season.
+On September 23, 2013, Manny Machado suffered a left knee injury while running to first base, ending his consecutive games played streak and his 2013 season.

 2013: Breakout Year

-In 2013, Manny Machado had his breakout year, earning a spot on the American League All-Star team and leading the league in doubles with 51.
-He also won a Gold Glove Award.
+In 2013, Manny Machado had a breakout year, earning an All-Star selection, leading the league in doubles, and winning a Gold Glove Award.

 On April 29, 2014, Manny Machado was removed from the disabled list after recovering from knee surgery.